mrsingleton/jour71105/lessons/data/math/percentages/01-percent.md

 |`A3`|`B3`|`=(A3/B3)*100`|
 |`A4`|`B4`|`=(A4/B4)*100`|

+Alternatively, divide the two figures, then use the spreadsheet tool's number formatting options under the __FORMAT » NUMBER__ menu to convert the result into a percent and to change the amount of decimal places.

 ## Practice
-Calculate the win percentage for each team.
+Copy and paste the following table of 2018 MLB Standings into a spreadsheet and use column __F__ to calculate the win percentage for each team.

 |Team|League|Games|Wins|Losses|Win Pct|
 |:--|:--|--:|--:|--:|--:|